data-science-for-biotech/git-novice/_episodes/04-changes.md

 Let's save our changes:

 ~~~
-$ git commit -m "Discuss concerns about Mars' climate for Mummy"
+$ git commit -m "Discuss the presence of D614G in B.1.1.7"
 ~~~
 {: .language-bash}

 ~~~
-[master 005937f] Discuss concerns about Mars' climate for Mummy
+[master 8dbae73] Discuss the presence of D614G in B.1.1.7
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}